Welsh Slate Roofing

 Ffestiniog produces a beautiful blue-grey slate with a smooth riven texture.

-Ffestiniog Welsh Slate comes in three thickness grades to suite your projects specific roofing needs.
+Ffestiniog Welsh Slate comes in three thickness grades: Capital, County, and Celtic to suite your projects specific roofing needs.

 Welsh Slate Roofing Manufacturing Process